-We now provide the final algorithm for implementing Barkers accept-reject algorithm via Bernoulli factories for intractable proposals.
-To implement the algorithm, we require bounds for the normalizing functions of the proposal, $r(x)$ and $r(y)$, denoted here by $b_x$ and $b_y$, respectively.
+We now provide the final algorithm for implementing Barker's accept-reject algorithm via Bernoulli factories for intractable proposals.
+To implement the algorithm, one requires bounds for the normalizing functions of the proposal, $r(x)$ and $r(y)$, denoted here by $b_x$ and $b_y$, respectively.

-Algorithm~\ref{alg:final} implements an exact $\pi$-ergodic Markov chain using Barkers accept-reject function.
+Algorithm~\ref{alg:final} implements an exact $\pi$-invariant Markov chain using Barker's accept-reject function.
 Typically, any proposal $Q$ has a tuning parameter which is chosen according to optimal tuning strategies available for Metropolis-Hastings acceptance functions \citep{roberts2001optimal}.
-For random walk proposals, Metropolis-Hastings algorithms recommend tuning the proposals to obtain roughly $44\%$ acceptance in one-dimension and $23\%$ acceptance in high dimensions.

-Recently, for Barkers acceptance functions, \cite{agrawal2023optimal} show that an optimal strategy for random walk proposals is to tune the proposal to $25\%$ acceptance in one dimension and $16\%$ acceptance in high-dimensions.
-Further, \cite{agrawal2023optimal} show that for a given random walk proposal $Q$, tuned to their own optimal strategies, Metropolis-Hastings accept-reject and Barkers accept-reject yield a relatively efficiency of 1.39.
-This agrees with \cite{peskun1973optimum}, that Metropolis-Hastings is more efficient, but provides a clearer picture than \cite{latuszynski2013clts} who showed that Metropolis-Hastings has an efficiency no better than twice as that of Barkers.
-Although, the proposals we employ are not random walk proposals, we find these recommended strategies are effective in our implementations.
+For random walk proposals, Metropolis-Hastings acceptance function desires a roughly $44\%$ acceptance for one-dimension problems and $23\%$ acceptance in high dimensions.
+Recently, for Barker's acceptance functions, \cite{agrawal2023optimal} show that an optimal strategy for random walk proposals is to tune the proposal to $25\%$ acceptance in one dimension and $16\%$ acceptance in high-dimensions.
+Further, \cite{agrawal2023optimal} show that for a given random walk proposal $Q$, tuned to their own optimal strategies, Metropolis-Hastings accept-reject and Barker's accept-reject yield a relative efficiency of 1.39.
+This agrees with \cite{peskun1973optimum}, that Metropolis-Hastings is more efficient, but provides a clearer picture than \cite{latuszynski2013clts} who showed that Metropolis-Hastings has an efficiency no better than twice as that of Barker's.